Matrimer/lswm/README.md

 Currently:

- * [centerwindow]   : center new floating windows on the screen and  center any window with a shortcut
  * [fibonacci]      : adds fibonacci layout mode
- * [initlayouts]    : define initial layouts for every desktop
+ * [initlayouts]    : define initial layouts for every desktop <-- already applied
- * [monocleborders] : adds borders to the monocle layout
- * [nmaster]        : adds nmaster layout - multiple master windows for BSTACK and TILE layouts
  * [rectangle]      : draws only a rectangle when moving/resizing windows to keep resources low (ie through an ssh forwarded session)
  * [showhide]       : adds a function to show and hide all windows on all desktops
  * [uselessgaps]    : adds gaps around every window on screen
- * [warpcursor]     : cursors follows and is placed in the center of the current window
  * [windowtitles]   : along with the rest desktop info, output the title of the current window

   [centerwindow]:   https://github.com/c00kiemon5ter/monsterwm/tree/centerwindow